kubeflow/website/content/docs/aws/deploy/new-cluster.md

 weight = 5
 +++

-## Before start
+## Before you start

-This is one step of [tutoral](/docs/aws/deploy/install-kubeflow), please make sure you have previous setup done.
+This is one step of [installing Kubeflow](/docs/aws/deploy/install-kubeflow), please make sure you have completed the prerequisite steps there before proceeding.

-## Setup new cluster
+## Setup a new cluster

 ```
 export AWS_CLUSTER_NAME=kubeflow-aws